Ashok Venkitaraman: Biography

-Venkitaraman joined the MRC Cancer Unit in 2000, becoming its co-Director with Ron Laskey in 2006, and its Director in 2010.
+Venkitaraman joined the MRC Cancer Unit in 2000, rising to become its co-director with Ron Laskey in 2006, and its Director, in 2010.
 During his directorship, he developed a distinctive scientific mission for the MRC Cancer Unit focused on early intervention in cancer, through research that advances understanding of early steps in carcinogenesis, and utilizes this new knowledge for the early detection of cancer, and improvements in therapy or prevention.

-In 2020, Venkitaraman took up joint appointments as the Director of the Cancer Science Institute of Singapore, Distinguished Professor of Medicine at the National University of Singapore, and Program Director at A*STAR, Singapore.
+In 2020, Venkitaraman took up joint appointments as the Director of the Cancer Science Institute of Singapore, Distinguished Professor of Medicine at the National University of Singapore, and Research Director at A*STAR, Singapore.
+In 2025, he was appointed as the Chief Scientist for biomedical research at A*STAR.

+Venkitaraman has mentored many leading researchers as Ph.D. students or postdoctoral fellows in his laboratory, including Ketan J. Patel, Nabieh Ayoub, Matthew Garnett, David Yu, Hyunsook Lee, Vihanda Wickramasinghe, and Xinyi Su.